Mehuge/ddb/README.md

 Setting up an HTTPS server.
 ==

-ddb.js supports backing up over https rather than http, which is essential if backing up accross a public network.
+ddb.js supports backing up over https rather than http, which is essential if backing up across a public network.
 Enabling https on the server requires the following setup.

 1. Generate a key-cert pair.
 Run `create-self-cert.sh` to generate a `key.pem` and `cert.pem` file for use by the https server.
 Place these in the directory the server is run from.